Luck or Fate? The Question That Changes How You See Everything

 Back at Camp

 The atheist is alive.
 The priest is in awe.
 Neither has changed the other’s mind.
-They will argue about this until closing time and then walk out into the cold together.
+They will argue until closing time and walk out into the cold together.

 “Some of what you are feeling is yours to change.
 Some of it is not.
 The reading is most useful when you can tell which is which.”